Succeeding in Science

 Scheduling Time During Exams

 Plan ahead!
 After your last midterm or about a month before exams you should be starting to review and scheduling in additional time for it.
 The more you review ahead of time, the less cramming is necessary right before your exam.
-If you need help making a study schedule, make an appointment with a mentor to discuss your options and have some help.
+If you need help making a study schedule, make an appointment with an SSSC mentor to discuss your options and have some help.

 Reviewing Through 'Cheat' Sheets